 - Before you contact a speaker, choose three dates that are best for your group to host him/her.
 Check the school calendar to confirm no other events would be competing with your own.

 - Decide if you want the speaking engagement to be private for your group, or open to all students and the community.

 - Contact a speaker.

-- Find their contact information online or from the phone book (if you don’t already have a personal relationship with them).
+- Find their contact information online (if you don’t already have a personal relationship with them).
 Explain to the speaker who your group is and why you’re contacting them.
 Ask if they’d be willing to come speak on your campus.

 - Give the speaker the three dates you previously picked out with your group and see which works best for them.

 - Explain the structure of the event i.e. how much time will they have to speak, if will there be a question and answer section, etc.

 - Ask if there are any specific needs or requests from their end.
 Do they have a presentation that they will need a projector for?
 Do they need sound?
 Do they need a table to set up some materials?
 Do they have an honorarium?
 How would they like to be introduced?

 - Reserve the space.

 - Make sure the space can fulfill all the specifications that the speaker requested.

 - Do your best to reserve a room appropriate for the number of people you predict to be there.
 You want the room to look as full as possible.